thdwyer/ioztst/README.md

 and might even be long time linux users, but are mostly familiar with GUI tools for their day to day workflow.

+Please do not install or run these scripts using sudo.
+They are not intended to be installed or run as root.

 This was built for Linux Mint 21.x and 22.
 It should be simple enough to install it on most other distros.
 It requires a number of directories:
-   $HOME/bin
-   $HOME/Downloads
+   $HOME/bin          This will be created if you don't have it
+   $HOME/Downloads    You may want to create this directory manually.
+   $HOME/Documents    This is the preferred location for iozone's output files
    $HOME/.config
-   and of course your basedir directory (keep reading) As long as you have these directories and know how to use your package manager to install iozone (whatever version is available for your distro) you shoild be golden.
+   and of course your basedir directory (keep reading)

+As long as you have these directories and know how to use your package manager to install iozone (whatever version is available for your distro) you shoild be golden.

+The following directories will be created;
+   $HOME/tempiozextract  where the package files will be extracted to
+   $HOME/.config/ioztst  Base directory for the config and iozone files
+   $HOME/.config/ioztst/Default  / These two directories hold the
+   $HOME/.config/ioztst/Run      \ definition files that run iozone
+   $basedir/temptest     The filesystem you specify where the tests
+                         will be performed

-Installing: In the downloads directory extract the Install.sh.tar.gz
+Installing: In the downloads directory, extract the .sh file from the
-            Copy the this file archive to your home directory and unarchive it there.
+            Install.sh.tar.gz.
+Copy the this file to your home or
+            $HOME/bin directory
-            Next extract the ioztst-v0.90.6.tar.gz leave this file in the downloads directory.  do not extract anything from it.
+            Leave the ioztst-v0.90.6.tar.gz in the downloads directory.
+            Do not extract anything from it.
             In the directory where you extracted the Install.sh file, ensure it is executable (chmod +x Install.sh) You should prepare to edit the config file to enter a